RLain/missing-trees/README.md

 1. Run $ make terraform_init
 2. Run $ make terraform_plan and follow prompts
 3. Run $ make terraform_apply and follow prompts

+## 🚮 Tearing down on AWS

+0. Ensure you have
+  a.
+Terraform installed.
+See steps under above "Things to install (For Mac)"
+  - $ brew tap hashicorp/tap
+  - $ brew install hashicorp/tap/terraform
+  b.
+Have configured your AWS keys locally using $ aws configure
+1. Run $ make terraform_destroy and follow prompts